-Surfboard tails have a direct impact on key surfing moments such as acceleration, control, maneuverability, drive, speed, stability, hold, and release.
+Surfboard tails directly impact key surfing moments such as acceleration, control, maneuverability, drive, speed, stability, hold, and release.
 Get to know the basic tail designs.

 Let's take a look at the most popular surfboard tail shapes and designs: